open-telemetry/opamp-spec/README.md

 status reports allow the Server to stay informed.

-Note that the Server will reply to each status report with a DataForAgent message (or with an ErrorResponse if something goes wrong).
+Note that the Server will reply to each status report with a DataForAgent message (or with an ServerErrorResponse if something goes wrong).
 These DataForAgent messages may have the same content as the one received earlier or the content may be different if the situation on the Server has changed.
 The Agent SHOULD be ready to process these additional DataForAgent messages as they arrive.

 The Agent SHOULD NOT send any status reports at all if the status of the Agent did not change as a result of processing.